On this page you will find links to learning that your children will be familiar with.

 They have also made a great page of links to active classroom resources.
 On the right hand side of the page linked below you will see '60 second challenges' and 'Challenge You' links which provide activities to develop specific skills in football, rugby, cheer and a huge range of other sports.

-Miss Willetts would love children to keep learning French.
+Miss Willetts would love children to keep learning French at home.
 Follow the instructions below and use the username and password sent out in Mrs Wood's newsletter.

 1. Go to www.languageangels.com